Refund of withholding tax on share dividends

 - Total amount of refund claimed

 - If you’ve received several dividends, you must include an overview of all dividends and the total amount of refund claimed per year

 - If you’re a corporate shareholder, you must specify in the application if you apply for a refund under a tax treaty or the exemption method (section 2-38 of the Tax Act)

 - If you apply under a tax treaty:

-- A certificate of residence issued by the tax authorities in your country of residence confirming that you're a resident in that country under the tax treaty with Norway.
-The certificate of residence must be issued by a public authority and in your name.
-The certificate must be valid from the year when dividends were paid.
+- A certificate of residence issued by the tax authorities in your country of residence, confirming that you're a resident in that country under the tax treaty with Norway.
+The certificate of residence must be issued in the shareholder's name alone, and must be valid for the year when dividends were paid.

 - If you apply under the exemption method:

 - A certificate of residence or certificate of registration issued by a public authority as confirmation of the shareholder’s legal establishment within the EEA.

-- A statement of the form of enterprise, including an evaluation of what form of enterprise the shareholder has as set out in the Taxation Act section 2-38, subsection 1, letters a-h.
+- A statement of the organisational structure, including an evaluation of which Norwegian entity the shareholder is comparable to in the Taxation Act section 2-38, subsection 1, letters a-h.

 - Reasons for why the shareholder should be considered as genuinely established and to be carrying on genuine economic activity within an EEA member state, pursuant to the Taxation Act section 2-38, subsection 5.

-- Receipt of dividends showing that you’ve received dividends.
+- Credit advice (dividend receipt), showing that you’ve received dividends.
 The receipt must be issued by a bank and contain the following: